Initial unemployment claims in Georgia down again

 The program is limited to an initial five weeks, and Georgia has qualified for all five.
 After that, states will be required to request the money every week through Dec.
 27 or the termination of the program, whichever comes first.

-From March 21 through the end of last week, the accommodation and food services job sector accounted for the most initial unemployment claims in Georgia with 858,572 claims.
+From March 21 through the end of last week (week of Aug.
+23), the accommodation and food services job sector accounted for the most initial unemployment claims in Georgia with 858,572 claims.
 The health care and social assistance sector was next with 422,810 claims, followed by retail trade with 387,184.

 More than 148,000 jobs are listed online at EmployGeorgia.com for Georgians to access.
 The labor department offers online resources for finding a job, building a resume and assisting with other reemployment needs.